The Amazing Health Benefits Of Breastfeeding For Mom & Baby

 4. Reduces risk of iron deficiency anaemia & calcium deficiency

-Exclusively breastfed babies are at a lower risk of developing iron-deficiency anaemia, and calcium deficiency.
+Another effects of breastfeeding is that babies are at a lower risk of developing iron-deficiency anaemia, and calcium deficiency.

 5. Decreased chances of Sudden Infant Death Syndrome (SIDS)